utkarsh2102/utkarsh2102.org/content/posts/foss-in-jan-21.md

 - [Issue #1331](https://github.com/bottlepy/bottle/issues/1331) for bottle, asking for relevant commits for CVE-2020-28473 and clarifying other things.
 - [Issue #5](https://github.com/libc/em-redis/issues/5) for em-redis, reporting test failures on IPv6-only build machines.
 - [Issue #939](https://github.com/eventmachine/eventmachine/issues/939) for eventmachine, reporting test failures for em-redis on IPv6-only build machines.

-Besides, there's something more that is in the pipelines.
-Can't talk about it now, shh.
-But hopefully very sooooooon!

 ---